Dallas Cowboys vs. Minnesota Vikings NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Vikings stats and trends

-- In Minnesota's six games this year, it has three wins against the spread.

-- The Vikings covered the spread in their only game when underdogs by 2.5 points or more.
+- The Vikings have always covered the spread this season when underdogs by 1.5 points or more.

-- Minnesota's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Minnesota has eclipsed the over/under in 50% of its opportunities this season (three times in six games with a set point total).

-- Minnesota is 3-0 against the spread and 2-1 overall when the team scores more than 24.3 points.
+- Minnesota is 3-0 against the spread and 2-1 overall when the team puts up more than 24.3 points.

-- In games that Minnesota churns out over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Minnesota amasses over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Vikings have turned the ball over five times, nine fewer times than the Cowboys have forced turnovers (14).